EMDR Basic Training through Otago University

 As an integrative psychotherapy approach, EMDR is compatible with all contemporary paradigms including, psychodynamic, cognitive-behavioural, experiential and systemic therapeutic modalities.

-- Training fees include case consultation
+- Training fees include all supervision